ConcealNetwork/conceal-api/README.md

 ```
 $ ./concealwallet --rpc-bind-port 3333 --wallet-file my --password PASSWORD
 ```
 The wallet functions RPC port is 3333.
 By default the wallet connects with the daemon on port 16000.
+It is possible to run several instances simultaneously using different wallets and ports.
 ## Quick start for node.js
 ```
 $ npm install conceal-js